text only

 BIOL 240A Human Anatomy and Physiology I

 Functional architecture of the human body including tissues, skeletal, muscular and nervous systems.
-Three lectures and one 3-hour lab per week.
+Lecture and lab (4 hours).

 BIOL 240B Human Anatomy and Physiology II

 Continuation of BIOL 240A including endocrine, circulatory, respiratory, lymphatic, digestive and urinary systems.
-Three lectures and one 3-hour laboratory per week.
+Lecture and lab (4 hours).

 Examination of form, function, behavior, ecology and evolution of birds.
 Emphasis on local fauna.
-Three lectures and 1 laboratory per week.
 Saturday field trips required.
 Optional extended Spring Break field trip.
+Lecture and lab (4 hours).

 Introduction to the principles of wildlife population ecology, management, and conservation biology.
-Three lectures per week.
 Optional field trips (with Ornithology).
+Lecture only (3 hours)